In Biology, the basic unit of which all living things are composed is known as Cell

 It is the smallest structural unit of living matter that is capable of functioning independently.
 A single cell can be a complete organism in itself, as in bacteria and protozoans.
 A unicellular organism also captures and digests food, respires, excretes, grows, and reproduces.
-Similar functions in multi-cellular organisms are carried out by groups of specialized cells which are organized into tissues and organs such as, the higher plants and animals.
-Hence, €˜cell€™ is known as the basic structural and functional unit of life.
+Similar functions in multi-cellular organisms are carried out by groups of specialized cells organized into tissues and organs such as the higher plants and animals.
+Hence, the cell is known as the basic structural and functional unit of life.

 - A plasma membrane separates each cell from the environment, permits the flow of molecules across the membrane, and contains receptors that can affect the cell’s activities.